Friends mean well, even when they hurt you. But when an enemy puts his arm around your shoulder–watch out! Proverbs 27:6 Good News Translation

 In our twenty plus years of marriage my husband and I have noticed the most growth in our relationship during the times we had to have those tough conversations.
 Hiding the deep concerns, fears, and not attending to the issues that are festering in your relationship can destroy true intimacy.
 According to Dave Willis of Stronger Marriages, “Secrecy is the enemy to intimacy.
 Every healthy relationship is built on a foundation of honesty and trust.”

 To experience true intimacy, we must first begin by being honest with ourselves, with God and with each other.
-My challenge to each couple this Valentine’s Day is to move past every hindrance that so easily besets you and your relationship.
+My challenge to you today is to move past every hindrance that so easily besets you and your relationship.
 Many are plagued with heart issues from the past that have hindered you from connecting totally with God and your spouse.
 It’s time to deal with the pain of your past.
 Trust God to heal your heart and restore the damage that has been done as you approach the issue.

 Go Deeper: Seek out a marriage mentoring couple to help guide you through the challenging times in your relationship.
 In doing so, make sure that it is a Godly couple that you can trust and that has your best interest in heart.